suncoast-devs/handbook/assignments/algorithms-atm.md

   - Print balance
 - When withdrawing cash, the ATM needs to handle these cases:
   - Insufficient funds
-  - Not enough cash to complete the request
+  - Not enough funds to complete the request
 - When complete, ask the user if they want a receipt or not
   - If the user wants a receipt, print including new balances

 ### Explorer Mode

 Write an algorithmic description of the above features.
 Be as specific and detailed as you can.
-For instance, for the requirement `If the machine is inactive, display a sequence of three images in sequence.` and `allow a user touch to stop showing the images...` you might write something like:
+For instance, for the requirement `If the machine is inactive, display a sequence of three images.` and `allow a user touch to stop showing the images...` you might write something like:

 ```
 Step 1: Display Image 1